openshift/oc-mirror/docs/design/imageset-configuration.md

 Release channels for container management platforms can be specified for mirroring.
 Currently, OpenShift Container Platform is supported by all `oc-mirror` commands.
 OKD is a supported type in the imageset configuration, but not by the `oc-mirror` list commands.

+### Architectures

+This is the list of release payload architectures that will be mirrored.
+An empty value will default to `amd64`.
+Additional supported values are: `arm64`, `ppc64le`, `s390x`, and `multi`.
+Note, `multi` is a [schema2](https://github.com/opencontainers/image-spec/blob/main/image-index.md#example-image-index) (aka "fat" manifest) list of all 4 architectures.
+Therefore it will use ~4x more registry space than a single architecure release.

 ## Operators